 3.5 Data compilation When the data is collected and loaded into the database the classification according to ESA2010 starts.
 This means that expenditure and revenue is classified into categories like e.g. salary, investments, income transfers and interest.
 The classification is carried out in three steps.
 In the first step the actual data is merged with datasets for previous years and all classifications on identical account numbers is copied to the new dataset. in the next step new entries on accounts which have a straight forward ESA2010 interpretation classified automatically.
 The remaining entries are classified manually.
 Furthermore all entries are classified by COFOG and branch.
 The COFOG classification is carried out according to the international COFOG manual (Classification of the Functions of Government).
 This classification classifies into categories like e.g. defense, health and education.
 Primary data is classified on the most detailed level to obtain a nearly perfect link between all entries in the primary accounts and the government finance statistics.
 When the classification process is finished the compilation starts.
 The compilation covers various calculations, imputations and time adjustments.
 This compilation is necessary for the conversion from primary accounts into national accounts.
 The calculation of use of fixed capital is an example of a calculation which is carried out for the construction of the government final consumption expenditure.
 Imputations are made for civil servants salaries to reflect the obtained right to pensions in the future.
 Time adjustments are heavily used in relation to tax revenue due to the fact that according to ESA2010 the tax revenue should be on an accrual basis.
 As a final step all transactions between subsectors are balanced and consolidated.
-3.6 Adjustment There is no correction of data beyond what has already been described under data validation and data treatment except the balancing of transfers between subsectors before consolidation.
+3.6 Adjustment There is no correction of data beyond what has already been described under data validation and data treatment.
 4 Relevance Many users who monitor the public economy have interest in the published statistics of government finance statistics.
-The statistics is in demand from ministries, politicians, public and private institutions, researchers, enterprises, news media and Eurostat.
-The statistics provide input to national accounts statistics.
+The statistics is in demand from ministries, politicians, public and private institutions, researchers, enterprises and news media.
 The statistics often gets a lot of attention in the media and amongst other professional users.
 4.1 User Needs Ministries, political parties, non-governmental organizations, local government, public and private enterprises, and members of the general public.
 4.2 User Satisfaction Data regarding user satisfaction is not gathered at this time.